 The Emma app uses machine learning to quickly analyze your financial habits.
 Its well-designed user interface makes exploring your finances easy and fun.
 It has great budgeting and financial tracking features which are helpful for people who are just getting started.

 It's crazy to think that we need subscription-canceling apps, but given the world is migrating to a subscription model, these apps can be handy.
+They are a bit different compared to other budgeting apps since they have a focus on saving you money.
+However, they are building out robust spending tracking and more with every update.

 These apps will analyze your spending, and then help you negotiate or cancel your bills and subscriptions - anything from Netflix to your cell phone bill.